-Our reinsurance products are generally offered to ceding insurance companies mostly through professionally licensed reinsurance intermediaries, although we do offer some direct reinsurance.
-Our reinsurance contracts mostly require that all communications (including claims communications) with ceding companies be directed through these intermediaries.
+Our reinsurance products are generally offered to ceding insurance companies through professionally licensed reinsurance intermediaries, although we do offer some direct reinsurance.
+Most of our reinsurance contracts require that all communications (including claims communications) with ceding companies be directed through these intermediaries.
 Our reinsurance products are not marketed to individuals.